zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-compilation.md

 ## Compile a C# expression with return type

-In the last example, we successfully compiled an expression, but what exactly was the `Func<List<int>>` for?
+In the last example, we successfully compiled an expression, but what exactly is the `Func<List<int>>` for?

-The `Func<List<int>>` means that the `Compile` method should create a method that takes no parameter and returns a `List<int>`.
-Usually, the `Compile` method takes either an `Action` or `Func`.
+The `Func<List<int>>` means that the `Compile` method should create a method that takes no parameters and returns a `List<int>`.
+Usually, the `Compile` method takes either an `Action` or a `Func`.

 - An `Action` should be used when the method doesn't return any type (like when you create a `void` method).
-- A `Func` should be used when the compiled method should return a specific type
+- A `Func` should be used when the compiled method should returns a specific type

 You can learn more about [Action](https://learn.microsoft.com/en-us/dotnet/api/system.action-1) and [Func](https://learn.microsoft.com/en-us/dotnet/api/system.func-2) on the official Microsoft documentation and Google.

-We will re-use the same previous example as we now understand how you can specify a return type to the created method.
+We will reuse the same previous example as we now understand how to specify a return type for created method.

 ```csharp
 // @nuget: Z.Expressions.Eval